Tell me about this Islamic personal loan by Affin Islamic Bank.

 What do I get from Affin Islamic Personal Financing-i?

-You can borrow any amount between RM2,500 to RM150,000 from 2 years up to 10 years with Affin Islamic Personal Financing-i.
+You can borrow any amount between RM2,500 to RM250,000 from 2 years up to 10 years with Affin Islamic Personal Financing-i.

-Besides, you will also be charged with a competitive fixed and flat rate of 5.50% p.a. for the whole tenure.
+Besides, you will also be charged with a competitive profit rates from 3.50% up to 5.55% p.a. for the whole tenure.

 How do I repay this Islamic personal loan?